LINSCAN -- A Linearity Based Clustering Algorithm: New Algorithm: LINSCAN

 where $E(P,Q,K)=0$ if $\Sigma_P$, $\Sigma_Q$, and $\Sigma_K$ commute and otherwise has a (loose) bound of

 and each constant $C_{i,j}$ depends on ratios of eigenvalues of $\Sigma_i$ and $\Sigma_j$ for $i,j\in\{P,Q,R\}$. \end{theorem}

-The proof relies on a significant number of inequalities and is provided in appendix B. The proof proceeds by separating the first two terms of $D(P,K)$ from the last two and showing that each pair individually satisfies the triangle inequality with small additive errors.
+The proof relies on a significant number of inequalities and is provided in the appendix.
+The proof proceeds by separating the first two terms of $D(P,K)$ from the last two and showing that each pair individually satisfies the triangle inequality with small additive errors.

 Importantly, this shows that for small values of $\epsilon$, $D$ behaves approximately like a metric, which allows us to bound the diameter of any cluster in terms of $\epsilon$ and the number of steps between points in the cluster.
 This ensures that points whose local neighborhoods are nearly orthogonal are not clustered together.

-Compare this to the best results proven previously for the approximate triangle inequality of the unmodified KL-Divergence between Gaussians in \cite{triangle}, which was of exponential order.
+Compare this to the best results proven previously for the approximate triangle inequality of the unmodified KL-Divergence between Gaussians in \citet{triangle}, which was of exponential order.